Coarse Information Design: Convex Value Functions

 Under an interval-partitional information structure, each signal $x_k$ is the posterior expectation of the state conditional on the interval $(s_{k-1},s_{k})$.
-Theorem \ref{dualexpectation} states that under the \textit{optimal} interval-partitional information structure, each interval cutoff $s_k$ must be the expectation of the random variable conditional on the interval $(x_{k},x_{k+1})$ with respect to the distribution $u'$.\footnote{ We use $u'$ here as a shorthand to stand for the distribution function $(u'(\cdot)-u'(0))/(u'(1)-u'(0))$. }
+Theorem \ref{dualexpectation} states that under the \textit{optimal} interval-partitional information structure, each interval cutoff $s_k$ must be the expectation of the random variable that follows distribution $u'$, conditional on the interval $(x_{k},x_{k+1})$.\footnote{ We use $u'$ here as a shorthand to stand for the distribution function $(u'(\cdot)-u'(0))/(u'(1)-u'(0))$. }

-To better understand the result, first note that due to the linear structure of payoff functions, every affine segment of the minorant function $\underline{u}_{G}$ on the subinterval $(s_{k-1},s_k)$, is representative of the designer's payoff when an action is taken upon the realization of the signal $x_k$.\footnote{ Specifically, in the case of single-agent information acquisition problems, the piece of subgradient is exactly the designer's payoff at each state by the envelope theorem \citep{MilgromSegal2002}.
-When the designer and the receiver do not share perfectly aligned interests, the subgradient does not necessarily capture the designer's actual state-wise payoff.
-Nevertheless, due to the linear payoff structure, it generates the same expected payoff on each partitioned subinterval as the designer's actual payoff function.} Therefore, under the optimal interval partition, every two adjacent subgradients must intersect at the cutoff point $s_k$, for otherwise one can always construct a new information structure that produces a set of uniformly higher pieces of subgradients, yielding a higher payoff to the designer.
-To put it differently, the designer should be indifferent from categorizing the cutoff state $s_k$ into either the upper subinterval or the lower subinterval under the optimal information structure.
+To better understand the result, first note that due to the linear structure of payoff functions, every affine segment of the minorant function $\underline{u}_{G}$ on the subinterval $(s_{k-1},s_k)$ represents the designer's payoff when an action is taken upon the realization of the signal $x_k$.\footnote{ In the case of single-agent information acquisition problems, the piece of subgradient is exactly the designer's payoff at each state by the envelope theorem \citep{MilgromSegal2002}.
+When the designer and the receiver do not share perfectly aligned interests, due to the linear payoff structure, the subgradient generates the same expected payoff on each partitioned subinterval as the designer's actual payoff function.} Therefore, every two adjacent subgradients must intersect at the cutoff point $s_k$, for otherwise one can always construct a new information structure that produces a set of uniformly higher pieces of subgradients, yielding a higher payoff to the designer.
+To put it differently, the designer should be indifferent between categorizing the cutoff state $s_k$ into either the upper subinterval or the lower subinterval under the optimal information structure.
+Figure \ref{figure:affineminorant} puts together the minorant function and the integral distribution of an interval partition.
+The minorant function $\underline u$ exhibits a geometric relationship with $u$ akin to the relationship between $I_G$ and $I_F$, which leads to the property of dual expectations.